Theodore Parker: First pastorate

-Parker had spent 1836 visiting pulpits in the Boston area (G 80), but for family reasons accepted a pastorate at West Roxbury in 1837.
+Parker had spent 1836 visiting pulpits in the Boston area, but for family reasons accepted a pastorate at West Roxbury, Massachusetts, in 1837.
 At first, he found the location less than stimulating and work constraining.
 He adapted to pastoral life, however, and preached in many pulpits around Boston as a visitor.
 He gained a wide reputation as an earnest, effective speaker.
 In 1840 Harvard awarded him an honorary master's degree on the basis of his extensive learning.

 Parker delivered one especially popular sermon twenty-five times between 1838 and 1841.
 In it, he argued against the popular notion that religion could be reduced to morality.
 "The principle of morality is obedience to the Law of con[science]," he wrote, while religion required more: that we "feel naturally, allegiance to a superior Being: dependence on him & accountability to him."
-(The theme of dependence echoes Schleiermacher, an indication of the German influence on his theology.)
+The theme of dependence echoes Friedrich Schleiermacher, an indication of the German influence on his theology.
 Morality involves right acting, while religion requires love of God and regular prayer, which Parker considered essential to human life.
 "No feeling is more deeply planted in human nature than the tendency to adore a superior being," he preached, "to reverence him, to bow before him, to feel his presence, to pray to him for aid in times of need" and "to bless him when the heart is full of joy."